PialGhosh2233/BUX-2.0/README.md

-### Online Course Payment System
+### BUX 2.0

-This project implements an **Online Course Payment System**, allowing students to register, log in, and securely make payments for the courses they wish to enroll in.
+This project implements an **Online e-learning platform**, allowing students to register, log in, select course and securely make payments for the courses they wish to enroll in.
 The system provides an intuitive and seamless flow for course selection, payment processing, and transaction confirmation, ensuring a smooth experience for students.

 #### Features:
 - **User Registration & Login**: Students can sign up and log in securely to access courses.